vinaykumarrajanna/Monitoring_Dashboard/README.md

 **Architecture:**
 - **Backend** (Python/Flask): Simulates metrics for CPU usage, latency, and request count at `/metrics`.
 CORS enabled for cross-origin.
 - **Frontend** (HTML/JavaScript): Polls the backend’s `/metrics` and displays real-time metrics in a chart and stats format.
+- **CI/CD:** GitHub Actions workflow (`.github/workflows/cicd.yml`) automatically builds and pushes Docker images to Docker Hub when you push code.

-Both services are containerized and can be orchestrated with Docker or deployed on Kubernetes (tested with Minikube).
+Both services are containerized and can be orchestrated with Docker or deployed on Kubernetes (Minikube).

 ---